OpenBuildings/spiderling/README.md

   ->click_button('Submit');
 ```

-There are 4 driver at present:
+There are 4 drivers at present:

-- __Driver_Simple__: Uses php curl to load pages. does not support javascript or browser alert dialogs
+- __Driver_Simple__: Uses PHP curl to load pages.
+Does not support JavaScript or browser alert dialogs
 - __Driver_Kohana__: Uses Kohana framework's native Internal Request class, without opening internet connections at all - very performant if your code already uses Kohana framework.
-- __Driver_Phantomjs__: Start a phantomjs server. you would need to have phantomjs installed and accessible in your PATH. picks a new port at random so its possible to have multiple phantomjs browsers open simultaniously.
+- __Driver_Phantomjs__: Start a PhantomJS server.
+You would need to have PhantomJS installed and accessible in your PATH.
+Picks a new port at random so its possible to have multiple PhantomJS browsers open simultaneously.
-- __Driver_Selenium__: Uses selenium server.
+- __Driver_Selenium__: Uses Selenium server.
 Reuses a session if possible, you have to start the server independantly.

 You can easily write your own Drivers by extending the Driver class and implementing methods yourself.
-Some drivers do not support all the features so its OK to not implement every method.
+Some drivers do not support all the features, so it's OK to not implement every method.

 Now for each driver in detail:

 ### Driver_Simple

-Loads the html page with curl and then parses it using php's native DOM and XPath.
-All finders are quite fast so its your best bet to use this if you do not rely on javascript or other browser specific features.
+Loads the HTML page with curl and then parses it using PHP's native DOM and XPath.
+All finders are quite fast, so it's your best bet to use this if you do not rely on JavaScript or other browser specific features.
 It's also very easy to extend in order to make a "native" version for a specific web framework - the only thing you need to implement is the loading part, an example of which you can see with the "Driver_Kohana" class.

-Before each request $_GET, $_POST and $_FILES are saved, filled in with appropriate values and later restored, mimicking a real php request.
+Before each request $_GET, $_POST and $_FILES are saved, filled in with appropriate values and later restored, mimicking a real PHP request.

-Appart from loading the html through curl, you could set the content directly, if you've loaded it by other means.
+Appart from loading the HTML through curl, you could set the content directly, if you've loaded it by other means.

 Here's how that looks: